 Secondly, numerous studies have explored whether attitudes towards others are a function of everyday interactions.
-Intergroup contact has been shown to reduce prejudice and outgroup divide (Schönwälder et al. 2015).
+Intergroup contact has been shown to reduce prejudice and outgroup divide (Schönwälder and Triadafilopoulos 2016).
 We therefore assume that diversity assent is stronger among individuals with higher levels of intergroup contact, and we look as to whether different types of such contact, from neighbourhood interactions to friendships, impact assent in the two dimensions.
-Belonging to a minority - as well as female gender - has also been shown to affect attitudes to interventions favouring minorities (Crosby et al., 2006: 596; Scarborough et al., 2019).
+Belonging to a minority - as well as female gender - has also been shown to affect attitudes to interventions favouring minorities (Crosby, Iver, and Sincharoen 2006, 596; Scarborough, Lambouths, and Holbrook 2019).
 It is plausible that members of a group identify with it, and possibly also with equally disadvantaged groups.

 The third major group of variables we are interested in is political attitudes.
 Attitudes to societal diversity and to participation are likely correlated with broader beliefs about fairness, equality and plurality.
-Studies into affirmative action and intervention in favour of disadvantaged groups have illustrated that general political beliefs as well as beliefs about inequality and discrimination matter (Möhring and Teney, 2020; Ziller, 2020; Scarborough et al. 2019: 207).
-Nonetheless, the role of beliefs around redistribution and inequality is unclear, as some in the literature suggest that the popular "drive for diversity" distracts from deepseated inequalities and has rather "contained the struggle for racial equality" (Berrey 2015, 276).
+Studies into affirmative action and intervention in favour of disadvantaged groups have illustrated that general political beliefs as well as beliefs about inequality and discrimination matter (Möhring and Teney 2020; Scarborough, Lambouths, and Holbrook 2019, 207).
+Nonetheless, the role of beliefs around redistribution and inequality is unclear, as some in the literature suggest that the popular "drive for diversity" distracts from deep-seated inequalities and has rather "contained the struggle for racial equality" (Berrey 2015, 276).
 Our research will contribute to clarifying to what extent generally positive views of diversity and egalitarian commitments are indeed disconnected or rather related.
 Furthermore, general political beliefs are expressed in sympathies for political parties, and we expect such sympathies to impact on diversity assent.
 As all major parties in Germany (except the extreme Right) express generally positive views of diversity, it remains to be seen how this is reflected in their supporters' attitudes.

-Data, operationalization and methods
+Data, operationalisation and methods